jeremyw27/EECS-351-Digital-DJ-Controller/README.md

                manipulates the audio.

 - loopingrealtime.py: This is the looping function WITH real-time audio manipulation.
-This script processes audio files by applying progressively filtered segments using a low-pass filter and provides waveforms and spectrograms of the original and filtered signals.
+This script processes audio files by windowing audio segments and implements a low pass filter.
+The program has a GUI interface that prompts the user to choose an input audio file and three sliders that create the
+                 effect: cutoff frequency, Loop start, and Loop end.
+The user is also able to input the chunk size which determines the number of segments the original audio is split into during processing.

 - livefiltering.py: